1712n/wall-e/src/prompt/markdown/documentation_extraction.md

 1. Copy the Documentation File.
 2. Remove all parts irrelevant to the Test File.
 3. The Markdown content should remain exactly as provided.
-4. Assume the Engineer is unfamiliar with any technologies and concepts in the Documentation File.
+4. Assume the Engineer is unfamiliar with the technologies and concepts in the Documentation File.

 Critical:

+- Include only content relevant to the Test File.
 - Exclude irrelevant information but retain all potentially helpful content (e.g., Test APIs section).
-- Include only content relevant to the Test File.
-Start with nothing and add content as needed based on the Test File.
-Exclude unused content if there are no signs of usage in the Test File.
+- Exclude unused content if there are no signs of usage in the Test File.
 - Do not include anything from outside the Documentation File.
 - Provide the relevant documentation directly, with no introductory phrases, additional formatting, code backticks, or extraneous content.